ken-b2024/M5-Project-Library-Management-System-with-Database-Integration/README.md

 **Borrow a Book**: Mark a book as borrowed, making it unavailable for other users.
 **Return a Book**: Mark a borrowed book as returned, making it available again.
 **Search for a Book**: Look up a book by its ISBN and check its availability status.
-**Reserve a Book**: Reserve a book that is currently unavailable for future borrowing.
 **Display All Books**: View all books in the library along with their details and status.

 ## User Operations: Manage library users, including registration and user-specific functions.